-- Trade ETFs when the underlyings are liquid–avoid trading ETFs at the open or when overall market volume is lackluster.
+- Trade ETFs when the underlyings are liquid–avoid trading ETFs at the open or when the overall market volume is lackluster.

-- Avoid huge market orders, and stick to limit orders.
+- Avoid huge market orders and stick to limit orders.
 Moreover, for huge trades, communicate directly with the market maker or your ETF trading desk.

 Also, a special note on trading ETFs at the open.
-Here is a live example from Friday, November 28th, the day after Thanksgiving when the markets are not very active.
+Here is a live example from Friday, November 28th, the day after Thanksgiving, when the markets are not very active.

 You’ll notice that this mid/large domestic-focused ETF is illiquid at open because the underlying names are illiquid.
-However, 3 minutes later, after the underlying have settled, the bid/ask tightens to reflect the underlying holdings’ liquidity.
+However, 3 minutes later, after the underlying has settled, the bid/ask tightens to reflect the underlying holdings’ liquidity.

 First, the opening limit book on an ETF @ 9:30am with a fair value estimate is 25.32–huge spreads (23.78 x 26.82):